 in the end.....I actually did color just about everything in my wedding, all the flowers, my hair, a giant jenga game, the invitations, seating chart....
 I'll put a full break down of all my vendors and DIY's in another blog for you but quick shout out to my photographer James Tang for all these great images and Pine Rose Cabins for just being so darn pretty!

 Back to the dress...

-The original dress is "Savoy's Bellezza" I When we purchased it, it was a size 8 and I'm barely a 1!
-Got it taken in and even added some beautiful straps.
+The original dress is "Savoy's Bellezza" when we purchased it, it was a size 6 (I'm barely a 1!).
+Got it taken in and even added some straps.

-To avoid an expensive hem fix I also I also got beastly tall shoes -- and added bonus of being a good kissin height for my 6'2" man ;)
+To avoid an expensive lace hem fix I also got beastly tall shoes -- with the added bonus of being a good kissin height for my 6'2" man ;)

-For months I had been cutting out and coloring pieces of lace I planned to sew to the dress.
-As I laid it on the dress though it just did not look how I wanted, instead of a fade from one color to the next it just looked like patchy flowers that were messy and hard to even see.
-I scrapped that idea and started brainstorming a few others like colorful tulle (too light), puffy paint(too shiny) and fabric dyes(didn’t take color well).
-Finally, I was fed up with all these tests and fails, so I just took my airbrush I had been using to get nice fades of color on the flowers and just sprayed it and kept spraying it more and more and more and more!
+Finally, I was fed up with all these tests and fails, so I just took my airbrush I had been using to color my flowers and just sprayed it and kept spraying it more and more and more and more!
 I was terrified but honestly messing up my wedding dress didn't sound as bad as wearing all white...
 Plus I'm a decent problem solver.